Spring at the tundra

 ARCTIC NORWAY

-Six days at Svartnes in Vardø followed.
-The pipit-studies were carried out with extreme accuracy, and several adults were color-ringed.
+Six days at or in the surroundings of Svartnes in Vardø has come to an end.
+The Red-throated Pipit fieldwork was carried out with acceptable results, and several adult birds were color-ringed.
 Göran will give these individuals further attention later this summer.

 Contact